 Children entering Pre-School must be three (3) years of age and completely potty trained.
-Children entering Pre-Kindergarten must be four (4); those entering Kindergarten must be five (5) years of age before September 1st. and those entering grade 1 must be six (6) years of age before September 1st. of that school year.
+Children entering Pre-Kindergarten must be four (4) years of age.
+Children entering Kindergarten must be five (5) years of age.

 All other applicants must supply satisfactory evidence of prior grade work by bringing a current report card with them at the time of registration.
 Children may be required to take tests in reading and mathematics for admission and to ensure proper placement.
 All transfer students are subject to a thirty-day probationary period.